 Please note that students are responsible for their own housing and transportation to and from the University of Chicago/UIC during their summer research experiences.

 Admission to Up on EHS is highly competitive.
-Approximately five new students are selected each year.
+A limited number of students are selected each year.

-- Review the application packet for students – available here.
+- Review the application questions (available here) and application packet for students (available here).

 - Submit the online application form for students – available here.

-- Applicants who advance to the second round will complete a virtual interview with the program leadership team (scheduled for October 2020)
+- Applicants who advance to the second round of application review will complete a virtual interview with the program leadership team